Ancient-Wisdom.Co.Uk

 (More about Nazca)

 Ollantaytambo (Ollantiatambo) - A Pre-Inca fortress, with rock walls of tightly fitted blocks weighing between 150 and 250 tons each.
-Most of the blocks andesite, the quarries for which are situated on a mountaintop seven miles distant.
-As well as the difficulties that must have been experienced in dressing the stones, they had to be lowered down one mountain, over a river canyon with 1000 ft sheer rock walls, then raised up the mountain the complex is situated on.
+Most of the blocks are andesite, the quarries for which are situated on a mountain-top seven miles distant.
+As well as the difficulties experienced in dressing the stones, they had to be lowered down one mountain, over a river canyon with 1000 ft sheer rock walls, then raised up the mountain the complex is situated on.

 The six Porphyry stones (right), are some of the largest at the site, they weigh approximately 50 tons each.
 One of the stones has the remains of a 'stepped -lozenge' motif on its face.
 The same (horizontal) motif is also found in Tiahuanaco.